makrai/notes/maynez2005-faithful-abs-summ.md

     faithful if it is precise in generating facts from the source text
   * we found that OpenIE-based measures are not suited for eval extreme summ
     * all models perform poorly on these metrics without any significant diffs
-* recent works (some concurrent) have explored NLI and question answering models to detect factual consistency in generated text (Welleck+ 2019; Falke+ 2019; Kryscinski+ 2019b; Wang+ 2020)
+* recent works (some concurrent) explored NLI and question answering models to detect factual consistency in generated text (Welleck+ 2019; Falke+ 2019; Kryscinski+ 2019b; Wang+ 2020)
   * Falke+ (2019) observed that the BERT-based NLI models substantially improved